shobhitexe/Block-Shop/README.md

     * Javascript used for bulding a dynamic web application

 2. Back-End
-    * Python django framework for back-end database and API calls
+    * Python django framework used for back-end database and API calls
     * Solidity used for writing smart contract to store product reviews in the blockchain
 <br>